How To Manage Your Boss In The Office

 Consult with your boss and share in decision making processes, and don’t be afraid to put forward an opinion, give encouragement and even, when appropriate, praise.
 Informing the team of progress every now and then may help reinforce the trust vested in you.

 Collaborative furniture like bench desks and reception sofas are available both new and second hand from CK Office Furniture.
 We have a range from plain white to dark wood effect.
 We also have modular reception seating versions too.
-CK Office Furniture also supply floorstanding and desktop screens, which enable communal working surfaces to feel more private and focused for the individual, whilst saving space and allowing for a collaborative working environment.
+CK Office Furniture also supply floorstanding and desktop partition screens, which enable communal working surfaces to feel more private and focused for the individual, whilst saving space and allowing for a collaborative working environment.
 Some of our reception furniture can be used in break out areas and staff rooms where multiple people may socialize on their breaks.